1999/sklad/README.md

 [![Build Status](https://img.shields.io/travis/1999/sklad.svg?style=flat)](https://travis-ci.org/1999/sklad)
 [![DevDependency Status](http://img.shields.io/david/dev/1999/sklad.svg?style=flat)](https://david-dm.org/1999/sklad#info=devDependencies)

 IndexedDB is HTML5 standard for a local database of records holding practically any kind of data - from simple numbers to even Blobs.
-It is not the same as a Relational Database which has tables with collections rows and columns.
-IndexedDB has databases, which have objects stores with objects stored there.
+It is not the same as a relational database which has tables with collections rows and columns.
+IndexedDB has databases, which have objects stores with data stored there.
 In fact IndexedDB is a NoSQL database similar to MongoDB and CouchDB.
 It can store and search for data with indexes which you create when you start working with the database.

 The problem of IndexedDB is following: its API is too geeky, unfamiliar and complicated. **Sklad** library allows you to build apps for modern browsers with IndexedDB in a simple and convenient way.
 This is not ORM - it's just a thin abstraction layer on top of IndexedDB native API.